hackerembassy/hackerembassy-tg-bot/README.md

 -   Access to security cameras
 -   Reporting climate data for all floors of the space
 -   Remote door lock access - if someone knocks when no one is around, the bot will alert the chat group and snap a photo
--   Offering an API for some commands for the space's website and Home Assistant
+-   Offering an API for some commands for the space's website, Home Assistant, and SpaceApi
 -   Quick inline response buttons
 -   Automatically recording participant entry and exit via the wifi network
 -   Keeping track of birthdays and automatically sending birthday congrats
 -   Sending utilities and internet bill reminders
 -   Sending random photos of cats, dogs, and Cab
 -   The ability to send sounds and text messages to the speakers in the space
--   Generating space attendance stats with infographics.
+-   Generating space attendance stats with infographics
+-   Waking up, shutting down and probing internal devices
+-   Antispam in our public chats

 An sqlite database is used to store data in the file ./data/db/data.db.
 Test file with the correct schema ./data/sample.db.